 & Yvonne Rudine, August 2007

 signs at each end of the road and made other improvements and Johnson

 is raising funds for historical markers, picnic areas, and interpretive

-displays, including one at Dearborn, a ghost town and sawmill site near the road.
+displays, including one at Dearborn, a ghost town and sawmill site

-the road’s biggest attraction remains its ghostly light--an
+But the road’s biggest attraction remains its ghostly light--an

-ethereal entertainer who may be real or simply the figment of a lot of imaginations.
+ethereal entertainer who may be real or simply the figment of a

-down the road on a quiet moonlit night, you can decide
+By driving down the road on a quiet moonlit night, you can decide

 Road Area Hotels - Beaumont Hotels